 If you want to control your own AirDrop visibility, you can do this in the Finder window described and shown above.
 There you will find (kept quite small) the drop-down menu “I am visible to:…” - instead of the three dots it says “Everyone”, “Only contacts” or “Nobody”.
 You can change this by clicking on the arrow next to the text.

-In older iOS versions you can find the AirDrop symbol directly in the control center of the operating system.
-From iOS 12 and under iPadOS you first have to call up the control center (depending on the model, swipe from the upper or lower edge of the screen to the middle) and then set a 3D or force touch on the "network settings card", i.e. the tile with flight mode, mobile data, WLAN and Bluetooth.
+In older iOS versions you will find the AirDrop symbol directly in the control center of the operating system.
+From iOS 12 and iPadOS you first have to call up the control center (depending on the model, swipe from the top or bottom edge of the screen to the middle) and then use a 3D or force touch on the “network settings card”, i.e. the tile with flight mode, mobile data, WiFi and Bluetooth.
 Then the larger overview including AirDrop opens.